 Encrypted currencies or Cryptocurrency?

-The basic differences between Cryptocurrencies and digital currencies
+The basic differences between digital currencies and cryptocurrencies

-- Structure: Digital currencies are centralized, there are a group of people and computers that regulate the status of transactions in the network.
-Currencies and Cryptocurrencies are decentralized, based on distributed systems that manage transactions.
+- Structure: Digital currencies are centralized, whilst currencies and cryptocurrencies are not.
+There are a group of people and computers that regulate the status of transactions in the network.
+Based on distributed systems that manage transactions.

 - Decentralised: Digital currencies require user identification.
-One will need to upload their personal photo, some documents issued by the public authorities, proof of the address, and many other documents and procedures that reveal the identity of the person.
-Buying, investing in or doing any other cryptocurrency-related operation does not require the same the digital currency needs.
+One will need to upload their personal photo, some documents issued by the public authorities, proof of the address, and other procedures.
+Also, buying, investing in or doing any other cryptocurrency-related operation does not require the same the digital currency needs.
 However, the encrypted currencies or Cryptocurrencies are not 100% anonymous.
-Although the addresses of the wallet do not contain any confidential information such as name, address, etc., encrypted currency conversions are handled on the decentralized platform, thus tracking some of the addresses of encrypted currency wallets.
+Although, the addresses of the wallet do not contain any confidential information.
+Also, the decentralized platform handles data such as name, address, etc., encrypted currency conversions.
+Also, the decentralized platform handles the tracking of the addresses of encrypted currency wallets.

 - Transaction processing and remittance: Digital currencies have a central authority that handles all transactions and remittance issues.
-They may cancel or freeze transactions at the request of the participant or authorities or suspected fraud or money laundering.
-Transactions and transfers in encrypted currencies or Cryptocurrencies are organized through a distributed system of computers called Peers or Nodes in a global network.
-This network has standardized, special programming (for data processing, remittance, full record of encrypted currency since its start) on all computers, and any change in that programming must be approved by all Peers or Nodes, and it is highly unlikely that users will agree to Changes in that blockchain network.
+They may cancel or freeze transactions at the request of the participant.
+Cryptocurrencies are organized through a distributed system of computers called Peers or Nodes in a global network.
+This network has standardized, special programming on all computers.
+The Peers or Nodes must approve any changes in that programming.
+Also, it is highly unlikely that users will agree to Changes in that blockchain network.

-- Legal aspects: Most countries have some legal framework for digital currencies, such as EU Directive 2009/110 / EC and Article 4A of the USC.
-Encrypted currencies can not be said about the same thing at the moment.
-In most countries, you do not find any status codes for encrypted currencies, and so far the establishment of the legal framework for encrypted currencies is still in progress.
+- Legal aspects: Most countries have some legal framework for digital currencies.
+Such as EU Directive 2009/110 / EC and Article 4A of the USC.
+In most countries, you do not find any status codes for encrypted currencies.
+However, the establishment of the legal framework for encrypted currencies is still in progress for many countries.